If you have a problem with drugs, there's a wide range of addiction services that can help.

 Some of these services are provided by the NHS, and some are specialist drug facilities run by charities and private organisations.

-View a list of Drug, alcohol, substance abuse services.
+View a list of additional Drug, alcohol, substance misuse services.

 Or, go to NHS: Find drug treatment services.
 This guide to getting treatment for a drug problem will steer you through the options, so you can find help that works for you.
 If you have a problem with drugs, you have the same entitlement to care as anyone coming to the NHS for help with any other health problem.